Accommodations and Accommodation Types including Temporary Accommodations

 Accommodations are determined for each student on an individual basis through an interactive process between Disability Resources and each student.
 Requested accommodations must be supported by the documented effects of the disability.
 Following are some common accommodations available through or provided by Disability Resources.
 This list is not inclusive and the accommodations listed will not apply to the effects of every disability.

-Communicate with Disability Services Regarding Any Questions, Concerns, or Delays
+Communicate with Disability Resources Regarding Any Questions, Concerns, or Delays

 Students have a responsibility to keep Disability Resources informed of any issues they may be having with the implementation of their accommodations.
 If a student experiences any difficulty in obtaining or receiving accommodations or is any additional accommodations are needed, please follow up with Brandon Ice, Director of Educational Accessibility, via phone at 909.607.3148, email at email@example.com, or by scheduling an appointment to meet with him.